ActianCorp/twitter-streaming/README.txt

 To begin generating data:

-1. First open twitterStream.py and add in the needed credentials for your twitter dev account.
+1. First open twitter_kafka_direct and add in the needed credentials for your twitter dev account.
 	* http://dev.twitter.com
-2. Ensure you have tweepy installed and that python can access the module.
+2. Ensure you have all requirements installed and that python can access the modules (see requirements.txt) .
-	- if you need tweepy and have pip :
+	- if you need for example tweepy and have pip :
 		>> pip install tweepy
 	- if you don't have pip download get_pip.py (latest from the google webs :) and run:
 		>> python get_pip.py
 		>> pip install tweepy
 	- if you like you can also track tweepy down and install it manually but I don't see why when pip is so awesome.

 3. Then test by opening a terminal window then cd into the directory with the python script and run:

 ### Replace the generic paths with the path in your configuration.
-		>> python /path/to/twitterstreaming.py
+		>> python /path/to/twitter_kafka_direct.py

-4. to deliver the stream to kafka run:
+4. to deliver the stream to csv:
+	- replace stubs with values for your tokens in twitterStream.py

-		>> python /path/to/twitterStream.py > pipe | path/to/bin/kafka-console-producer.sh --broker-list localhost:9092 		--topic twitterstream < pipe
+		>> python /path/to/twitterStream.py > twitterData.csv

+5. to write data to kafka:
+	- Use twitter_kafka_direct.py.
+Replace token stubs with your values and state your topic mytopic default is 'topic'

+	 	>> python /path/to/twitter_kafka_direct.py

 that will begin to stream data events into a kafka producer.